 All the safety codes being satisfied, and everyone sitting, whistles and warning horns blow.
 After a suitable time to allow the tension to build, a surge wave lifted us what seemed to be a couple of feet, then the boom came.
 This effect despite being about 100 yards away and sitting behind several feet of reinforced concrete covered by yards of packed soil, this allows you to get an idea of the power of a relatively small amount that one person could carry in a suitcase.
 The crane base very satisfactorily destroyed by the explosives.

-Years later when they demolished Canberra Hospital, and this was turned into a media circus for TV.
+Years later, when they demolished Canberra Hospital, and the mayor turned this into a media circus for TV.
 I was able to see that a disaster was about to happen, as the amount (too much and incorrect explosive), the positioning of the explosive and ballast was wrong.
-TNT and PE3 are high explosives for shearing/cutting; gelignite and fuel fertiliser mix are 'low' explosives for pushing/lifting.
+TNT and PE3 are high explosives for shearing/cutting; gelignite and fuel fertiliser mix is labelled 'low' explosives for pushing/lifting.

 The Mayor had invited most of Canberra to be part of the audience, crowding the lake and foreshores of Lake Burley Griffin.
 Sadly one child was killed; that she was the only fatality was a miracle, as debris rained all around the boating spectators on the lake and whistled past spectators on the shoreline over a mile away.
-The result was that the majority of the building was still standing and required piecemeal dismantling.
+When the dust settled the result was the majority of the building was still standing and required piecemeal dismantling.

-About this time, I had nearly turned 20 which meant that I was now eligible to receive an extra birthday present from the Government, a ticket in the call-up lottery.
-My unit advised me that if I signed up to complete six years, they would remove my marble from the hat.
-Great idea I thought and did so.
-Looking back I found that my birth date didn’t go in either, so combined with another year of exemption because I was an apprentice at TAFE, this would have meant that I was in no danger of winning that lottery.
+About this time, I had nearly turned 20, which meant that I was now eligible to receive an extra birthday present from the Government, a ticket in the call-up lottery.
+My unit advised me that if I signed up to complete another three years, they would remove my marble from the hat.
+Great idea I thought; looking back I found that my birth date didn’t go in either, and this combined with another year of the exemption because I was an apprentice at TAFE, this would have meant that I was in no danger of winning that lottery.

 Normie Rowe, rumour has it, had his marble added on a bit of string and ended up going to Vietnam.
 No danger for me as I wasn’t famous.